Mineralogy Certification Course

 Formula: Mg3[Si4O10](OH)2

-Talc is easily recognizable due to its low hardness.
-It is a soft reference mineral, 1 on the Mohs scale.
-It commonly occurs in fibrous and fine-grained compact aggregates.
-One of the most prominent distinguishing features of talc is its greasy feel to the touch.
-Thus, it is sometimes called a soapstone.
+Talc is easily recognized due to its low hardness.
+It is the reference mineral for a hardness of 1 on the Mohs scale.
+Talc commonly occurs in fibrous and fine-grained, compact aggregates.
+One of talc's most distinguishing features is its greasy feel.
+Thus, it is sometimes called soapstone.

 Mineral property | Talccharacteristics |